doetoe/blockchain/README.md

 ##### Run user.py to use the network

-All services can be directly accessed through http, but this client makes it easier.
-It provides some additional functionality (as a minimal wallet/addressbook) as well.
+All services can be directly accessed through HTTP, but this client makes it easier.
+It provides some additional functionality (like a minimal wallet/addressbook) as well.

 * send              - send a transaction
 * address           - see public address